-The following diagram sets forth our ownership and organizational structure as of immediately following the completion of this offering (ownership percentages are given assuming full exercise of all vested options and that the underwriters do not exercise their option to purchase additional shares).
-Except as otherwise indicated, each of the owners has, to our knowledge, sole voting and investment power with respect to the indicated shares of common stock.
+The following diagram sets forth our ownership and organizational structure as of immediately following the completion of this offering (ownership percentages are given assuming the underwriters do not exercise their option to purchase additional shares).
+Except as otherwise indicated, each of the beneficial owners has, to our knowledge, sole voting and investment power with respect to the indicated shares of common stock.
 See "Principal Stockholders" and "Capitalization."